zld3002/c0lang/cc0/codex/README.txt

 n             - next command, skipping over function calls
 <return> or s - step to the next command or into the next function call
-q             - quit the execution
+q             - quit the execution e EXP         - evaluate EXP in current context r EXP         - run EXP in current context, in stepping mode c             - complete execution to the end, or until breakpoint b F1 ...      - break at F1 ... b             - breakpoints are shown u F1 ...      - unbreak F1 ... u             - unbreak all functions
 ? or h        - display a short help message

 While stepping through your program, code will continuously display